KahHan19/FirstHTML/README.md

 # Website Journey

-Here include the journey and resources I used to self learn HTML and CSS.
+Here include the journey and resources I used to self learn HTML and CSS.<br>
+Resources Used:
+1. Visual Code Studio (Code editor)
+2. Web browser (Google Chrome)

 <hr>
 Part 1 of self learning HTML from online resources.